deltachat/deltachat-desktop/docs/THEMES.md

 2. copy the light or dark theme and save it to your user deltachat folder `DeltaChat/custom-themes/my_theme.scss`

-3. compile the theme to css in watchmode
+3. compile the theme to CSS in watch mode.

 ```sh
 node-sass -w path/to/Deltachat/config/folder/custom-themes/my_theme.scss path/to/Deltachat/config/folder/custom-themes/my_theme.css --include-path path/to/deltachat-desktop-git-folder/themes/